Lemmanaid: Neuro-Symbolic Lemma Conjecturing: Introduction

 \section{Introduction}

-Learning to construct new, interesting, and useful lemmas is an important and long standing challenge in AI for mathematical reasoning \cite{amsystem, graffiti, productiveuse, hrsystem}, yet it remains an underexplored area \citep{yang2025position}.
-Automatically discovered lemmas can both aid a human user working on a mathematical formalization and strengthen automated theorem provers.
-In this work, we examine how the generalization capabilities of LLMs can be combined with symbolic tools, to generate lemmas by a process of \emph{analogy} (Figure \ref{fig:vision}).
-The LLM suggests generic \emph{templates} describing learned families of analogous lemmas, which are then instantiated to concrete theories symbolically.
-Previous work has shown that such families of analogous lemmas indeed occur in proof assistant libraries \cite{lolcicm,proofpatternrec}.

-Proof assistants like Lean \cite{lean} and Isabelle \cite{isabelle} are becoming increasingly important among research mathematicians who want complex proofs checked for guaranteed correctness.
+Proof assistants like Lean~\cite{lean} and Isabelle~\cite{isabelle} are becoming increasingly important among research mathematicians who want intricate proofs verified for guaranteed correctness.
 Following the formalization of Kepler's conjecture \cite{keplerformalization}, there have been several projects formalizing recent results in research mathematics \cite{scholtze,liquidtensor, gowers2023conjecturemarton, tao}.
-However, formalizing mathematics is a non-trivial task, which in turn has sparked research in areas where large language models might be of assistance: primarily autoformalization, translating informal proofs to formal language \cite{wang2018neuraltranslation,szegedy2020autoformalisation,wu2022autoformalization}, and formal proof synthesis, suggesting the next steps for the proof assistant \cite{polu2020generativelanguagemodelingautomated, jiang2022thor,jiang2023draft,first2023baldur}.
-Here, the LLM and proof assistant complement each other: LLMs can provide a more flexible and powerful proof search while hallucinations in proofs are caught by the proof assistant and easily discarded.
-We address a third challenge, \emph{conjecturing}, with the aim of providing a first tool, \tool, towards generic conjecturing over a broad range of mathematical theories in domains from realistic formalizations by researchers in computer science and mathematics.
-We move beyond the basic domains appearing in standard benchmarks for LLM-based mathematics reasoning, which have been derived from high school and undergraduate level mathematics competitions and standard textbooks, like miniF2F \cite{zheng2022miniff}, PutnamBench \cite{tsoukalas2024putnambench} and ProofNet \cite{azerbayev2023proofnet}.
+However, formalizing mathematics in a proof assistant is a non-trivial task.
+This in turn has sparked research in areas where large language models might be of assistance, primarily in autoformalization \cite{wang2018neuraltranslation,szegedy2020autoformalisation,wu2022autoformalization} and formal proof synthesis \cite{polu2020generativelanguagemodelingautomated, jiang2022thor,jiang2023draft,first2023baldur}.
+In these settings, the LLM and proof assistant complement each other: LLMs can provide a more flexible and powerful proof search while hallucinations in proofs are caught by the proof assistant and easily discarded.